telerik/kendo-ui-core/docs-aspnet-core/getting-started/getting-started.md

 ## Configuration

-To configure an ASP.NET Core project to use Telerik UI for ASP.NET MVC:
+To configure an ASP.NET Core project to use Progress Telerik UI for ASP.NET MVC:

 1. Create an [ASP.NET MVC web site](#configuration-Create).
 2. Add the [Kendo UI NuGet package](#configuration-Add).